JurisProject/juris_whitepaper_public/reputation.md

 ### Trust Metrics
 The concept of measurable (or computable) trust has been studied extensively within the contexts of sociology and computer science, and is known as a *trust metric*.
 Defined simply, a *trust metric* is the quantification of the emotion *Trust*.
 However, Trust—being both abstract and subjective—has no formal and universal identity as a numerical quantity.
 It follows that trust metrics are proxies; they are numerical quantities that indicate the magnitude of trust between parties in a given context.

-The context dependence of trust metrics means that it's exceedingly difficult to directly map existing trust metrics to new systems, while retaining the original metric's meaning.
+The context dependence of trust metrics means that it's exceedingly difficult to directly map existing trust metrics to new systems, while retaining the original metric's meaning[^1].
+Therefore the details of our trust metric will require a lot of tuning and ajustment as Juris matures.
+So instead of giving a detailed implimentation specification we will define our priorities and process.

 ### Reputation Systems
 A *reputation system* is a program that enables a community to collaboratively determine the trustworthiness of its members.
 More formally, a reputation system defines a trust metric, provides the framework for computing that metric, and calls the metric *reputation*.

-## The Repchain
+## Priorities for The Repchain
 Broadly, the Juris repchain should have the following qualities.

 ### Useful Proxy